ALL OF LIFE IS VIBRATION

 “Well you know I do this sound healing work and all of the sounds that I use are calibrated to the planets.
-And so my spiritual path I think really involves an entry into everything, including the Earth, but everything that’s beyond too.
-That there is this incredible truth.
-Light, God, energy, that permeates the whole cosmos.
-And when I use these tools I really feel like I actually tap into that and the spirituality or the truth or whatever information runs through me as I’m working, helps me understand something in a much greater context than just going to work and paying bills.
+And so my spiritual path, I think, really involves an entry into everything, including the Earth, but everything that’s beyond, too.
+There is this incredible truth—light, God, energy— that permeates the whole cosmos.
+When I use these tools I really feel like I actually tap into all that.
+The spirituality or the truth or whatever information runs through me as I’m working helps me understand something in a much greater context than just going to work and paying bills.

-I think when I’m using sound and synchronizing with that nature when I have a client on the table, there’s a dynamic energy that happens when the client, myself and all of these cosmic forces including earthly forces.
+When I’m using sound and synchronizing with that nature, when I have a client on the table, I think there’s a dynamic energy that happens with the client, myself, and all of these cosmic forces, including earthly forces.
 When all of that comes together, it reveals information that I can’t really tap into in any other contexts.
-In the Hindu tradition there is something called Sam Yama, and also Samadi.
-Where three qualities of consciousness merge.
-And I really feel like when I do my work I actually do experience Samadi in varying degrees.
-Sometimes extremely profound and sometimes kind of a fleeting experience.
-But I think there’s an innate archetypal quality that reveals itself through my work and to me that is part of what I would consider the energy of God to be when it expresses itself.”
+In the Hindu tradition there is something called samyama, and also samadhi, where three qualities of consciousness merge.
+And I really feel like when I do my work I actually do experience samadhi in varying degrees.
+Sometimes it’s extremely profound; sometimes it is kind of a fleeting experience.
+But I think there’s an innate archetypal quality that reveals itself through my work, and to me, that is part of what I would consider the energy of God to be when it expresses itself.”

-I met Sylvia Pelcz-Larsen in Boulder, Colorado where she is a Vibrational Healer who uses gongs and tuning forks to bring healing and health to her clients.
-She discovered this form of healing because of her own extreme back pain when she was attending a healing conference for her acupuncture practice.
+I met Sylvia Pelcz-Larsen in Boulder, Colorado where she is a vibrational healer who uses gongs and tuning forks to bring healing and health to her clients.
+She discovered this form of healing because of her own extreme back pain when she was attending a healing conference about acupuncture practice.
 I love how she describes the spiritual opening that happened for her the first time she received vibrational healing:

-“I really had this huge realization of what an incredible planet it is that we live on.
-That the planet is so amazing and it’s this jewel turning in the light of its sun.
+“I had this huge realization of what an incredible planet it is that we live on.
+That the planet is so amazing; it’s this jewel turning in the light of its sun.
 And we live on it and it has these trees around rivers and oceans and animals and people and all of these incredible things.
-And all of that in just a few moments all became clear to me really really quickly.”
+And all of that in just a few moments all became clear to me really, really quickly.”

-This sense of oneness with all that exists is so familiar to me from other Portraits In Faith interviews and with famous accounts of enlightenment from individuals like Thomas Merton (Link).
+This sense of oneness with all that exists is so familiar to me from other interviews I’ve done for this book, and with famous accounts of enlightenment from individuals like Thomas Merton.

 I had never been exposed to vibrational healing before meeting Sylvia.
-Here is some background from Val Silver’s Holistic MindBody Healing:
+Here is some background from Val Silver’s Holistic MindBody Healing website:

 “Vibrational energy healing, or harmonic healing, dates back to the ancient civilizations of the Lemurians, Aztecs, Egyptians and the Chinese.
 Vibrational medicine influences the body and energy field by changing its frequency.
 It acts as a catalyst to healing and transformation by transferring energy frequencies into the physical body.
 By using resonant vibration, your body (which is energy) can be restored.
 The goal of vibrational energy healing is to activate the body’s energies toward equilibrium and balance.
 This can be accomplished with the help of a vibrational remedy, light or sound frequencies, crystals, and hands on healing.”

-“If you wish to find the secrets of the universe, think of energy, frequency, and vibration.” – Nikola Tesla
+“If you wish to find the secrets of the universe, think of energy, frequency and vibration.”

-- “Vibrations are the reality of the universe.
+“Vibrations are the reality of the universe.
 Everything relates with those vibrations.
 God is a source of positive vibrations.
 Humans can be a positive and negative vibration.
-Everyone who performs any action is playing with these vibrations.” -Gargee Mishra
+Everyone who performs any action is playing with these vibrations.”

-- “Thought is the primary energy and vibration that emanated from God and is thus the creator of life, electrons, atoms, and all forms of energy.” – Paramahansa Yogananda
+“Thought is the primary energy and vibration that emanated from God and is thus the creator of life, electrons, atoms, and all forms of energy.”

 Given the advances in science, it seems very real to me that there will be increasing modes of healing using sound and vibration.
-But what is even more provocative to me is that God communicates and directs life through vibration or that God himself/ herself is vibration.
-I am immediately taken back to my PIF interview with Uncle Bob Randall, the Australian Aboriginal Elder who describes the role of vibration in his people’s creation story or “Tjuukurpa:”
+But what is even more provocative to me is that God communicates and directs life through vibration; that God himself/ herself/itself is vibration.
+In my interview with Uncle Bob Randall, the Australian Aboriginal elder, he described the role of vibration in his people’s creation story or Tjukurpa:

 Vibration is grounding and uplifting at the same time.
-The idea that all of creation and that God, herself, is vibration is very powerful for me and opens me to experience God in my body and in all of creation in a way I never understood before.
+The idea that all of creation and that God, itself, is vibration is very powerful.
+It opens me to experience God in my body, and in all of creation, in a way I never understood before.